 He took a big sigh and leaned sideways so that he was propped against me.

-"I s'pose you guessed why I found Tony so attractive?" he asked, sounding more than a little embarrassed, "Well, attraction doesn't really describe it... it was fascination, magnetism...
-I don't know how to put it in words..."
+"I s'pose you guessed why I found Tony so attractive?" he asked, sounding more than a little embarrassed.
+"Well, attraction doesn't really describe it... it was fascination, magnetism...
+I don't know how to describe it."